 May Improve Mental Health

-Over the years, multiple studies have shown that more women than men are more likely to suffer from mental health issues – ratio of 3:1.
+Over the years, multiple studies have shown that more women than men are more likely to suffer from depression.
 While this may be the case, it doesn’t mean that men should neglect taking care of their mental health as well (16, 14).
 Not only should they be willing to tackle therapy, but they should also be willing to do activities and consume foods/nutrients that reduce the likelihood of mental health issues, like depression.

 So, is folic acid good for mental health?
 Yes it is.
 Vitamin B9, is one such nutrient as evidenced as good for mental health by scientific studies:

-- Another analysis published a year later in the Journal of Psychopharmacology, researchers found that when people who suffer from depression take their antidepressants alongside a diet enriched with folic acid, their symptoms reduced much faster than those who simply only took their antidepressant medications alone (1).
+- Another analysis published a year later in the Journal of Psychopharmacology, researchers found that when people who suffer from depression take their antidepressants alongside a folate supplement, their symptoms reduced faster than those who simply only took their antidepressant medications alone (1).

-With findings like these, we would say that any man worried about his mental health should ensure to add more folate rich foods in his diet.
+With findings like these, we would say that any man who wants to prioritize his mental health should ensure to add more folate rich foods in his diet.
 If you have depression, are already on antidepressants and wonder if you should take more folate and folic acids, be sure to speak to your doctor for more advice.